Skip to content

 Easier with someone next to you.

 European 4-in-1 is beginner-friendly in writing and fiddly in practice.
 Two hours at a table with Maria, all tools and materials on hand, and you leave with a bracelet you made yourself.
+We also run chainmail tables at corporate team events and bring demos to events like the Turku Medieval Fair.